Looking At Datadog's Recent Whale Trades - Benzinga

 Volume & Open Interest Development

-In terms of liquidity and interest, the mean open interest for Datadog options trades today is 1114.29 with a total volume of 1,803.00.

-In the following chart, we are able to follow the development of volume and open interest of call and put options for Datadog's big money trades within a strike price range of $95.0 to $180.0 over the last 30 days.
+Below, we can observe the evolution of the volume and open interest of calls and puts, respectively, for all of Datadog's whale activity within a strike price range from $90.0 to $145.0 in the last 30 days.

 Datadog Option Volume And Open Interest Over Last 30 Days